 Inside the building, a single storey, the flexible floor plate is designed with the help of partitions so that the waterfront can be viewed from all points.
 More than 70% of the space is allotted to support various museum activities along with exhibition galleries, classrooms, knowledge centers, and artisanal skill workshops.
 A special area is also given to a canoe building studio with a national standard of artifact preservation and care.
 The remaining space comprises gathering and buffer zones along the length of the building, open to the community.

 “Ultimately, the jury awarded the Heneghan Peng/Kearns Mancini scheme for exemplifying the lightness and sublime functionality of the canoe.
 The museum design breaks with ego-driven architecture to offer a gentle, organic space that poetically winds its way along the Trent-Severn.”

 Materials and Construction Techniques

-The design of the museum by Heneghan Peng Architects carefully assesses its context and is derived from the idea of a building with a lightweight structure, reminiscent of a traditional canoe, strong for the waterways, but light to be carried across the land.
+The design of the Canadian Canoe Museum by Heneghan Peng Architects carefully assesses its context and is derived from the idea of a building with a lightweight structure, reminiscent of a traditional canoe, strong for the waterways, but light to be carried across the land.
 The northern part of the building is submerged into the natural contour of the ground which gradually emerges above towards the opposite direction, implying the fluidity found in a boat while traversing its waters.